LoopringSecondary/neo-protocol/docs/claim_LRN.md

 # How Claim LRN

-We assume you have a basic understanding of how NEO works and the NEO RPC services; otherwise, this will be challanging for you.
+We assume you have a basic understanding of how NEO works and the NEO RPC services; otherwise, this will be challenging for you.

 There are two steps to claim LRN: